bioinfo-pf-curie/mpiSORT/docs/README.md

 There are many ways to distribute and bind MPI jobs according to your architecture.
 We provide below several examples to launch MPI jobs in a standard manner or with a job scheduling system such as [Slurm](https://slurm.schedmd.com/sbatch.html) and [PBS/Torque](https://support.adaptivecomputing.com/support/documentation-index/torque-resource-manager-documentation/).

+A toy dataset (SAM file) is provided in the [examples/data](../examples/data) folder for testing the program.
+We test it with from 1 to 8 jobs and 2 nodes with a normal network and file system.
+You can use this sample to test the program.

 ### Standard

 `mpirun` can be launched in a standard manner without using any job scheduling systems.
 For example: